cirrusidentity/ssp-proxy-tutorial/2_IdP_Setup/README.md

 * set `auth` to the name of the authsource you created earlier
 * Enable sha256 for `signature.algorithm`
-* Enable *uri NameFormat* for attributes (the preferred option in most identity federations)
+* Enable *uri NameFormat*  (the preferred option for `saml2int`) for attributes and `authproc` filter.

+`authproc` filters are SSPs way to perform processing after authentication occurs.
+This lets you do things like attribute mapping, attribute release, etc. In this case it will map the friendly attriubte names we defined in `authsources.php` to the OID version of those names.
+This mapping process is controlled by attribute maps.
+You can run `docker exec -it idp head /var/simplesamlphp/attributemap/name2oid.php` to get a sense of the predefined maps.

  The `cert` folder already contains the SAML signing keys for the IdP.
 This was done so the IdP metadata could be pre-registered with some service providers.

 # Metadata